Shawna Coppola is an expert in child and young-adult literacy, including in practices that support a diversity of writing types and young writers

 An educator for almost two decades, Shawna has worked both as a middle school language arts teacher (6-8) as well as a literacy specialist/coach (K-6).
 For the majority of that time, she has taught in multiage classrooms and is effective at engaging learners of all ages in reading, writing, speaking, viewing, and listening experiences.
 As someone who believes in neurodiversity, she is a fierce advocate for all students–in particular, for those who may not fit the profile of a “typical” learner.
 In addition to working with students, Shawna has led courses and workshops for educators through the University of New Hampshire’s NH Literacy Institutes as well as their Professional Development and Training program.

 Shawna is devoted to helping all learners experience the joy that literacy can offer.
-Learn more about Shawna and her work by visiting her blog or her Facebook Page, and/or connect with her on Twitter at @shawnacoppola.
+Learn more about Shawna and her work by visiting her website or her Facebook Page, and/or connect with her on Twitter at @shawnacoppola.